-The maximum moment $(V{max}h_w)$ measured during the test normalized by the calculated nominal flexural strength (M_n) is shown in Figure 245 and normalized to the maximum calculated moment (\overline{M}) based on moment-curvature analysis) in Figure 246.
-The data in Figure 245 show that the nominal strength is smaller than the measured moment in all cases, except for the negative direction of T2.
+The maximum moment $(V{max}h_w)$ measured during the test normalized by the calculated nominal flexural strength $(M_n$ based on measured material properties) is shown in Figure 239 and normalized to the maximum calculated moment (\overline{M} based on moment-curvature analysis) in Figure 240.
+The data in Figure 239 show that the nominal strength is lower than the measured moment in all cases, except for the negative direction of T2.
 During the test, T2 did not mobilize its flexural strength because bars fractured before completing the 2% drift cycle.
-The maximum moment from the moment-curvature analysis was generally greater than the measured moment resulting in ratios less than one in Figure 246, which identifies a limitation of monotonic moment-curvature analysis to estimate strength of unsymmetrical wall sections subjected to reversed cyclic loading.
+The measured moment was generally lower than the maximum calculated moment (from the moment-curvature analysis) resulting in measured-to-calculated ratios ($V{max}h_w/\overline{M}$) less than 1.0 in Figure 240, which identifies a limitation of the monotonic moment-curvature analysis to estimate the strength of unsymmetrical wall sections subjected to reversed cyclic loading.
+The value of \overline{M} is based on measured material properties and account for strain hardening, which depends on the tensile-to-yield strength ratio.
+Higher steel strains and stresses are more likely to occur when the stem is in tension because the neutral axis depth is shallower (within the flange) than when the stem is in compression.
+Based on Figure 239 and Figure 240, the values of \overline{M}/M_n were higher for the stem in tension than for the stem in compression.